amirongit/notecode/computerNetworkingATopDownApproach.md

 route (aka path): sequence of communication links & packet switches traversed by packets between two end systems.<br>
 internet service provider (ISP): network of communication links & switches which allows end systems to access the internet; must be interconnected to other ISPs.

-lower tier ISPs interconnect through higher tier ISPs which themselves interconnect directly.
+lower tier ISPs interconnect through higher tier ones which themselves interconnect directly.

 protocol: defines order & format of messages exchanged between communicating components & actions taken upon data transmission or other events.<br>
 host: end system which hosts applications which is either client or server.